-PSD e-News.
-The PSD e-News, developed in 2008, continued to be distributed weekly.
+PSD News.
+The PSD E-news, developed in 2008, continued to be distributed weekly.
 This electronic notification reaches over 2,700 individuals including all approved institutions, to inform them of accreditation-related activities such as the development and revision of standards, technical assistance opportunities, and notification of requests for stakeholder comment.
-The number of subscribers has grown each year.
+This number has grown each year.

 Program Sponsor Alerts.
-Program Sponsor Alerts (PSAs) continued to be used to provide important and timely information on specific topics of interest to program sponsors.
-The Commission staff used this resource in 2018-19, issuing the following 12 PSAs between July 1, 2018 to June 30, 2019:
+Program Sponsor Alerts (PSA) continued to be used to provide important and timely information on specific topics of interest to program sponsors.
+The Commission staff used this resource in the 2018-19 year, issuing 12 PSAs during the period July 1, 2018 to June 30, 2019 as follows: